We use cookies to provide the best site experience.

 Under the current act, before recognizing a foreign judgment, Swiss courts have to evaluate if the foreign jurisdiction would also recognize, under similar circumstances, a Swiss judgment.
 This may be extremely time-consuming to prove.
 The new revisions put an end to this reciprocity requirement.

 The amended act contains other provisions that aim at facilitating the cross-border insolvency proceedings and enhancing the collaboration with foreign insolvency authorities.
+Switzerland’s structured approach toward innovation is further exemplified by the Finma issues guidelines on icos, ensuring new technologies are integrated responsibly.

 Legal disclaimer.
 This article does not constitute legal advice and does not establish an attorney-client relationship.
 The article should be used for informational purposes only.